Exerion

-is a fixed shooter video game developed and published by Jaleco for arcades in September 1983, and licensed to Taito for manufacture and distribution of the game in North America.
+is a 1983 fixed shooter video game developed by Kawa Denshi Giken and published by Jaleco for arcades.
+It was released in North America by Taito.
 The player controls a starship and must fire at enemies on the screen while avoiding projectiles.
 The game uses a pseudo-3D scrolling background, giving a sense of depth, and the player's ship has a sense of inertia while it is being controlled with the joystick.

 Exerion was ported to the MSX, Family Computer, and SG-1000.
 Two sequels were released.

 Gameplay

 Exerion features parallax effects and inertia simulation.
 The player shoots formations of bizarre alien amoeba, egg-throwing birds and Pterosauric creatures, as well as UFOs while flying over the surface of a planet.
 The player has two types of guns: a slow double shot (unlimited) and a fast single shot (limited).

 Reception

 In Japan, Game Machine listed Exerion as the top-grossing new table arcade cabinet in November 1983, and then the top-grossing tablet cabinet in December 1983.